Doug Jones (politician): Post-congressional career

 In November 2020, Jones was mentioned as a potential candidate for United States Attorney General in the Biden administration.
 The position was ultimately filled by Merrick Garland.

 On January 29, 2021, Jones joined CNN as a political commentator.
 He also became a politics fellow at Georgetown University.
-In May 2021, Jones and his former Senate staff member Cissy Jackson were announced to have joined the Government Relations and Government Enforcement & White Collar division of the D.C.-based law firm Arent Fox, joining the likes of former Senator Byron Dorgan and former Representative Phil English.
+In May 2021, Jones and his former Senate staff member Cissy Jackson were announced to have joined the Government Relations and Government Enforcement & White Collar division of the D.C.-based law firm Arent Fox, joining the likes of former senator Byron Dorgan and former representative Phil English.

+On April 20, 2021, the Center for American Progress announced that Jones would be joining the think tank as a Distinguished Senior Fellow.

 In January 2022, Biden named Jones as his "sherpa" in assisting with the nomination of Ketanji Brown Jackson to the Supreme Court vacancy, filling the vacancy created by the announced retirement of Stephen Breyer.
 Jackson was confirmed by a 53–47 vote on April 7, 2022.

 Political positions

 The editorial board of The Birmingham News has described Jones as a "moderate Democrat".
 Former Alabama Democratic Party chair Giles Perkins described Jones as "a moderate, middle-of-the-road guy".
 Describing his own views, Jones said: "If you look at the positions I've got on health care, if you look at the positions I got on jobs—you should look at the support I have from the business community—I think I'm pretty mainstream."
 Jones's campaign has emphasized "kitchen-table" issues such as health care and the economy.
 He has called for bipartisan solutions to those issues and pledged to "find common ground" between both major parties.
 Jones said that people should not "expect [him] to vote solidly for Republicans or Democrats".
-During his campaign, he had supporters from both parties, including Republican Senator Jeff Flake of Arizona.
+During his campaign, he had supporters from both parties, including Republican senator Jeff Flake of Arizona.
 According to FiveThirtyEight, Jones had voted with President Donald Trump's position about 35% of the time as of September 2020.

-A July 2018 NBC News editorial stated that Jones had voted with Trump more often than all but three of his fellow Democratic senators while also taking liberal positions more in line with his party, including LGBT rights.
+A July 2018 NBC News editorial stated that Jones had voted with Trump more often than all but three of his fellow Democratic senators (Joe Manchin, Heidi Heitkamp and Joe Donnelly) while also taking liberal positions more in line with his party, including LGBT rights.